Camille-Celeste-Covarel/Camille-Celeste-Covarel/README.md

 - 📄 Know about my experiences [I worked as Photographer and Graphic Designer.](I worked as Photographer and Graphic Designer.)

+- ♛ I would like to work in the cloud world as a devops or developer.
+However, I am open to any interesting job

+- ～ During my free time, i playling with my dedicated server

+- ♫ I learn violin, tango and classical danse

 - ⚡ Fun fact **Never gonna give you up, never gonna let you down**

 <h3 align="left">Connect with me:</h3>